What is Visual Impairment?

 Who else can provide help?

-For a complete list of national and local groups that provide support with visual impairments, please see the Sight loss and blindness section on Southampton Information Directory.
+For a complete list of national and local groups that provide support with visual impairments, please see the our Directory of support services.

 Sightline Directory - RNIB have created the Sightline Directory for services aimed at helping blind or partially sighted people.